-- 3.1 Representations have been received on this application.
-Copies are attached at Appendix A3. - 3.2 The applicant has been provided with a written copy of the representations made. - 3.3 In response to the representations made, the applicant has submitted further information in support of their application and a copy is attached at Appendix A4.
-A copy of this has been provided to the parties who have made representations.
+- 3.1 Representations have been received on this application and a copy is attached at Appendix A3. - 3.2 The applicant has been provided with a written copy of the representations made. - 3.3 In response to the representations made, the applicant submitted a response to the party making representations.
+The party making representations has responded to that communication and both pieces of correspondence are attached at Appendix A4.